 2-Understanding The Disease: [13]

-Upon follow up the disease under study, should be identified as whether ,it is metabolic, neoplastic, genetic , familial and/or infectious type.
-If it is infectious, then ,is it, bacterial, viral , protozoal , helminthic causals.
-The diagnosis may be based on; clinical, pathological, epidemiological or laboratory based diagnosis.
+Upon follow up the disease under study, should be identified as either metabolic, neoplastic, genetic , familial and/or infectious type, etc. If it is infectious, is it bacterial, viral , protozoal , helminthic, etc .
+The diagnosis may be based on; clinical, pathological, epidemiological or laboratory-based diagnosis.
 If it is of microbial cause, then, there are sets of diagnostic criteria that should be followed to assure the diagnosis.
-Virus disease for instance can be diagnosed; clinically, serology , electron microscopy and/or tissue culture study.
+Virus disease for instance can be diagnosed; clinically, by serology , electron microscopy and/or tissue culture study.
 Bacterial disease ,however, may be diagnosed; clinically ,serology, culture study as well as molecular approach .In any infectious disease ,the nature of the disease should be taken in consideration in the sense of fraction of the population affected, transmissibility ,contiguity and nature of the affected people as infants ,aged, pregnant and/or occupational.
 Is it an epidemic arrived from boarders, or it becomes with an endemic signs.
 The infection nature contracting the individuals forming the herd under risk, is it an acute ,sever or mild transient .Is there any fatality and what is the nature of tissue injuries mediated by the infectious causals.
 The convalescent cases are they are they refractory ,in other word are they possible to contract the disease again ,if not ,then ,what is the limits of the naturally occurring immunity.

 3-Understanding the disease Agent: [13]